SharpSync/docs/datasources/netsuite/markdown/netsuite-setup.md

 # Netsuite Setup

 Updating thumbnails in Netsuite requires the usage of an external restlet.
 The restlet used was developed by Tim Dietrich and is freely available at https://suiteapi.com.
-This is optionals but highly recommended.
+This is optional but highly recommended.

 Steps required:
-* Navigate to latest version of [SuiteApi](SuiteAPI-v2022.1)
+* Navigate to latest version of  [SuiteAPI](https://suiteapi.com)
 * [Download](https://tdietrich-opensource.s3.amazonaws.com/suitescripts/SuiteAPI-v2022.1.zip) the SuiteApi zip file for the restlet
 * Install using the [instructions](https://suiteapi.com/documentation/) on the site <sup>**</sup>

 ** At the time of writing the documentation was available.
-If the above link / website cannot be found, an older copy of the file and the instructions can be found using the links below:
+If the above link / website cannot be found, a copy (current at the time of writing) of the file and the instructions can be found using the link below:

 ## File
-Suite API zip file [SuiteAPI-v2022.1.zip](SuiteApi.v2022.1.zip)
+If for some reason the website is unavailable, a copy of the Suite API zip file can be found here: [SuiteAPI-v2022.1.zip](SuiteApi.v2022.1.zip)

 ## Instructions
  SuiteAPI Documentation